Molecular, Discovery and Translational Surgical Oncology

 The role of the UPR in pancreatic cancer metastasis

-Early systemic dissemination and distant metastasis to the liver, lung, or peritoneal cavity is a major hallmark of pancreatic cancer.
-Since little is known about the importance of the UPR during metastasis, we are here exploring the role of the UPR during the key steps of the metastatic cascade in pancreatic cancer.
+Early systemic dissemination and distant metastasis to the liver, lung, and peritoneal cavity are defining characteristics of pancreatic cancer.
+However, the role of the unfolded protein response (UPR) in metastasis remains poorly understood.
+Our research focuses on investigating the impact of the UPR during the critical stages of the metastatic cascade in pancreatic cancer.

 Research Focus 3